 - Quercetin.
 (Found in apples and onions).

-- Silymarin.
-(From milk thistle seeds).
+This antioxidant comes from milk thistle seeds.
 A plant-based antioxidant with a stronger antioxidant effect than vitamin C.

-- Glutathione.
-(From animal protein, like beef or fish).
-The major antioxidant found in body tissue and that protects cells from damage caused by free radicals.
+Glutathione is typically from animal protein (like beef or fish).
+This major antioxidant found in body tissue and protects cells from damage caused by free radicals.

-- Lycopene.
-(Found in red-skinned fruits like tomatoes, watermelon and pink grapefruit).
+Found in red-skinned fruits like tomatoes, watermelon and pink grapefruit.

-- Anthocyanins.
-(Found in red, purple, blue and black vegetables).
+Found in red, purple, blue and black vegetables.

-- Resveratrol (Found in red grapes and red wine, as well as in peanuts, cranberries, blueberries and raspberries).
+Found in red grapes and red wine, as well as in peanuts, cranberries, blueberries and raspberries.

 Antioxidants are natural chemicals that prevent the oxidation of other molecules and create free radicals.
 For example, antioxidant molecules can be found in many foods, including fruits, vegetables, nuts, grains, and spices.

 There are various antioxidants, which have different effects on the body.
-Some antioxidants work more directly with free radicals to neutralize them and prevent damage, while others prevent free radicals from being formed.
+For instance, some antioxidants work more directly with free radicals to neutralize them and prevent damage, while others prevent free radicals from being formed.
 Still, others work by preventing free radicals from triggering damage to other cells in the body.

 Therefore, antioxidants protect your body from free radical damage that can cause chronic diseases like cancer, heart disease, and Alzheimer’s.

 Who is at Risk of High Levels of Free Radials?

 Free radicals are formed when a cell is exposed to oxygen.
 In addition, certain genetic factors, smoking, pollution, and exercise, also increase the number of free radicals in your body.

 Non-communicable diseases like cancer, cardiovascular disease, and oxidative stress increasingly cause diabetes due to free radicals.